 MISO conducts optional studies in parallel with interconnection requests or on a stand-alone basis.
 To initiate an optional study, please provide MISO with:

-You may request a Provisional Study during DPP Phase 1 or at any time the SPP is more than 6 months behind schedule.
+You may request a Provisional Study during DPP Phase 1 or at any time the DPP is more than 6 months behind schedule.

 MISO conducts Provisional Studies to offer conditional ERIS to the customer prior to the completion on the Network Upgrades.